biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 serialization behaviour, which means that for ESS computers that do not need to be serialized (this includes kentess, gaussianess, poissoness, and others) no serialization will happen.
-However, the MocapyEXT necessarily has to serialize the Python plugin that implements a ESS computer in order to preserve the module and the name of the class, so that the ESS computer could be later deserialized.
+However, the MocapyEXT necessarily has to serialize the Python plugin that implements an ESS computer in order to preserve the module and the name of the class, so that the ESS computer could be later deserialized.